ChristopherHX/megascaler/README.md

 # megascaler
 WIP Autoscaler for self-hosted runners.

+This program will communticate with GitHub to receive job requests and will delegate running the job to a worker program, while the worker program has no access to the runner / PAT tokens if it is spawned in an isolated environment.

+Works with both the official https://github.com/actions/runner and the unofficial https://github.com/ChristopherHX/github-act-runner.

 ## Known problems
 - you should avoid using multiple labels
   - if you really want to use them always provide an entry for any possible configuration